 How can pharmacists support with healthcare for conditions like nits/kutu, eczema, sports injuries, scabies and heartburn?

 How can pharmacists support whānau to use medicines in a way that works for them?

 -Māori, 18 years or older

 – Got medicine from a pharmacy (either bought it or from a prescription) any time over the last three years.
 This could be anything – for example, pain relievers for headache, antibiotics, treatment for kutu/nits.

 What do I need to do if I am involved?

-Participate in a 90 minute online wānanga (discussion) with other community members and a facilitator.
+Participate in a 1.5-2 hours online or in-person wānanga (discussion) with other community members and a facilitator.
 You can bring support people with you.
 You can also invite other people to join in the research.
 Before you participate we will go through a formal consent process with you.